Matt Ryan (American football): 2016: MVP season

-2017 season
+2017

 On September 10, 2017, in the season opening 23–17 victory over the Chicago Bears at Soldier Field, Ryan connected with tight end Austin Hooper for an 88-yard touchdown, which was the second-longest touchdown pass of Ryan's career.
 In the game, Ryan was 21-of-30 for 321 yards and the one touchdown.
 In Week 2, Ryan and the Falcons had their first home game at the new Mercedes-Benz Stadium.
 Against the Green Bay Packers, Ryan was 19-of-28 for 252 yards and a touchdown, which was thrown to running back Tevin Coleman and the first touchdown ever thrown in the new stadium.
 The Falcons won by a score of 34–23.
 In Week 7, in a Super Bowl LI rematch against the New England Patriots, Ryan passed for 233 yards and a passing touchdown to go along with a career-high 37 rushing yards in the 23–7 loss.
 In Week 10, during a 27–7 win over the Dallas Cowboys, Ryan became the fastest quarterback to throw for over 40,000 passing yards.
 This was done in 151 games breaking Drew Brees' record which was done in 152 games.
 In Week 17, after clinching a spot in the playoffs by beating the Carolina Panthers 22–10, Ryan set the record for most passing yards through 10 seasons with 41,796, breaking the record held by Peyton Manning, who had 41,626.

 Ryan led the Falcons to a road victory against the Los Angeles Rams in the Wild Card Round by a score of 26–13.
-A week later, Ryan passed for 210 yards and one touchdown as the Falcons were beaten by the Philadelphia Eagles 15–10 in the NFC Divisional Round.
+A week later, Ryan passed for 210 yards and one touchdown as the Falcons lost to the eventual Super Bowl champion Philadelphia Eagles 15–10 in the NFC Divisional Round.
 Ryan was ranked 29th by his fellow players on the NFL Top 100 Players of 2018.